aws/aws-security-services-best-practices/docs/en/guides/network-firewall/cost-considerations/docs/index.md

 * **Endpoint hourly charge** - Per firewall endpoint, per AZ, regardless of traffic volume
 * **Data processing charge** - Per GB of traffic processed by the firewall (metered at the stateless engine)
-* **Advanced Inspection charges (TLS inspection only)** - Additional hourly rate and per-GB charge when TLS inspection is enabled
+* **Advanced Inspection charges (TLS inspection only)** - Additional hourly rate per Region and Availability Zone when TLS inspection is enabled.
+There are no additional data processing charges for Advanced Inspection traffic beyond the standard Network Firewall traffic processing charges
 * **Standard AWS data transfer charges** - Standard data transfer rates apply for traffic flowing through Network Firewall (see [upcoming data transfer changes](#data-transfer-changes-august-2026) below)

 !!! note "How traffic processing is metered"